3DJupp/Solartable/README.md

 I mounted the frame itself, placed the solar panel facing upside down, mounted the small angles on the legs.
 Finally, I was able to mark the spots where I will drill some holes.
 Please use a spare wood part or anything else, as you should not hit the panel/glass surface with the drill bit.
 ![SolarTable-2](https://user-images.githubusercontent.com/8407566/233850363-1c598d4a-3f2b-4b11-a18a-b6c80714d090.jpg)
-the frame is placed on top of the solar panel, placed upside-down on a blanket.
+The frame is placed on top of the solar panel, placed upside-down on a blanket.

-I rotated the frame for mounting the inverter, which I mounted using two sliding blocks, washers and M6 screws on the 30x60mm aluminum profile.
+After that I rotated the frame for mounting the inverter, which was mounted using two sliding blocks, washers and M6 screws on the large 30x60mm profile.
 ![SolarTable-3](https://user-images.githubusercontent.com/8407566/233850353-11011db4-9abf-4294-8065-587846ed7408.jpg)

 ## Part list / BoM